diocomweb/website/docs/diode_network.md

 ## Relay Nodes

-The Diode Network is made up of many decentralized physical infrastructure (DePIN) nodes we call Relay Nodes.
+The Diode Network is made up of many DePIN nodes we call Relay Nodes.
 These nodes run the [Diode Network Node](https://github.com/diodechain/diode_server) software.

 The requirements to host a Relay Nodes are: